rlugojr/linkurious-enterprise-manual/edit/add.md

 * ```Source```: the source of the relationship;
 * ```Target```: the destination of the relationship.

 Like for the nodes, we can add as many properties as we want to the edge.
-When we are done, we simply click on ```Save```.
+When we are done, we click on the ```Save``` button.

 Here we entered the value ```Twitter``` for the Source, the value ```INVESTED_IN``` for the Type property and the value ```NewInvestor``` for the Target and finally ```2015``` for the ```funded_year``` property.